Core Concepts#

 train

-Train a model.
+Train or fine-tune a model

 evaluate

-Evaluate a model.
+Evaluate a model on benchmarks

 infer

-Run inference on a model.
+Run inference on a model

 launch

-Launch jobs remotely.
+Launch jobs on cloud platforms

 judge